DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/40_architecture/Modularization/ddaCore.md

 * **StateManagement** : Different states will sprawl across the modules if not governed.
 So in DDA, the state is allowed only in one place - in the dda-base-crate.
 Therefore dda-base-crate reads and writes a statefile per module, where the module can manage its state.
 * **Version Management** : After the first installation the modules will evolve and get new features and improvements.
 In order to support all the existing nodes, ddaBase supports versioned modules and an upgrade mechanism.
 To support different step sizes, collected upgrades are possible.
   * Versions are handled on crate level.
 In code, the old version will be available as artifact, on nodes each crate will have its own state-mgm file.

+ddaBase is a core crate and is used by other crates for an uniform environment to provide the features above.